heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 }
 ```

+`setStatusCode` returns `boolean` to match the reactive `ServerHttpResponse.setStatusCode` contract: `true` when the status was applied, `false` when the response is already committed.
+Servlet implementations always return `true` since the buffered status is set on a buffer, not on the underlying response.
+Most callers ignore the return value.

 `isModified()` ticks for every typed mutation.
 The PEP filter uses it to skip forwarding the request wrapper down the chain when the obligation handler observed without changing anything.
 The access-denied handler uses it together with the plan's denial-signal entry list to decide whether to commit the obligation-shaped response or fall back to Spring's default 403.

 ### Performance Characteristics

 The HTTP PEP filter wraps the request and response only when it has work to do.
 It checks the active plan for handlers scheduled at `HttpRequestMutationSignal` and `HttpResponseSignal` before installing either wrapper.
-The common case (a permit decision with no HTTP signal handlers) runs against the raw servlet request and response with no extra copy.
+The common case (a permit decision with no HTTP signal handlers) runs against the raw request and response with no extra copy.

 When response-side handlers are scheduled, the filter installs a buffering wrapper that captures every controller byte in memory and re-emits it on commit.
 This makes body inspection and rewrite possible but is unsuitable for unbounded streaming bodies.
 Constraint handler authors who need response shaping should be aware of the in-memory capture; routes that intentionally stream large payloads should not register response-signal handlers.